The Best Cardiology Education Materials Have

 Clear Graphics and Visuals.

 Patients must know things such as specific medications, cardiac ablation, pacemaker implantation, and other treatments that lead to healthy lifestyle changes.
 Visuals help break down the complexities of a medical condition into more easily understandable content.
 Poor visuals in your education materials could prevent the learning required for a healthier lifestyle.
-Be sure to prioritize clear graphics when choosing cardiac materials.herc_featured_banner1
+Be sure to prioritize clear graphics when choosing cardiac materials.

 Certified and Updated Content.

-Cardiac care changes often.
-As new medications are developed and methods of self-care are updated, the American Heart Association (AHA) will update their standards of care.
+American Heart Association (AHA) will update their standards of care.
 Be sure to buy the most current version of your materials as they are often updated.
-Cardiac Vascular Nursing Certification (RN-BC) is the most common certification that the educators have but as publishers we utilize the services of:

-• Cardiac Rehab Coordinators
+- Cardiac Rehab Coordinators

-• Cardiac nurses
+- Cardiac nurses

-• Hospital Pharmacies
+- Hospital Pharmacies

-• Cardiologists
+- Cardiologists

-• Dieticians
+- Dieticians

-• Typically, they are certified in Cardiovascular Pulmonary Resuscitation (CPR) and Emergency Cardiac Care (ECC).
+- Typically, they are certified in Cardiovascular Pulmonary Resuscitation (CPR) and Emergency Cardiac Care (ECC).

-• American Heart Association
+- American Heart Association

 Multiple Language Options.

-A heart condition can happen to anyone.
-As a result, language options are important so that educators can teach people who speak different languages.
+language options are important so that educators can teach people who speak different languages.